vasu0907/Harvardx_FinalProject/README.md

 In the process of finding data information, we use some of the popular Machine Learning methods and techniques, to name: data cleaning, data discovery, data visualisation and some model approaches.

-this data set contains transactions made by credit card in september 2013. this dataset was orginally maintained by **www. kaggle.com/** . which it has 492 frauds and 284807 transactions.
+this data set contains transactions made by credit card in september 2013. this dataset was orginally downloaded from **www.kaggle.com/** . which it has 492 frauds and 284807 transactions.

 This dataset is highly unbalanced.